modit/socket.io-adapter-mongo/README.md

 - `host`: host to connect to mongo on (`localhost`)
 - `port`: port to connect to mongo on (`27017`)
 - `db`: db to use in mongo (`mubsub`)
+- `username`: username to connect to mongo with
+- `password`: password to connect to mongo with
 - `socket`: unix domain socket to connect to mongo (`"/tmp/mongo.sock"`).
 Will be used instead of the host and port options if specified.
 - `client`: optional, the mubsub client to publish events on